 What are the principles of a balanced nutrition plan for weight loss?

-A good diet for weight loss includes fruits, vegetables, whole grains, and lean proteins.
+A good weight-loss diet includes fruits, vegetables, whole grains, and lean proteins.
 Use portion control and eat mindfully.
-Consider meal timing and frequency too.
+Consider meal timing and frequency, too.

 How much physical activity is recommended for weight loss?

-How can behavioral therapy and lifestyle modifications support weight loss?
+How can behavioural therapy and lifestyle modifications support weight loss?

 What are the key considerations for long-term weight maintenance?